 When to go

-• Dry season: Be prepared for high daytime temperatures (topping out at around 35c/95f in the city) and balmy nights.
+- Dry season tips: Be prepared for high daytime temperatures (topping out at around 35c/95f in the city) and balmy nights.
 Humidity also increases towards the coast.
-Early starts are recommended, as is extra water capacity – at least 4 litres, depending on the route and time of year – and midday siestas are the way to go!
+Early starts are recommended, as is extra water capacity – at least 4-5 litres, depending on the route and time of year – and midday siestas are the way to go!
 A bandana can be useful, as the dirt roads can be very dusty when traffic passes, especially once the dry season is in full swing.
 I’d suggest heading for high country, where it’s considerably cooler, and sometimes there’s even a chance of rainfall.
 In terms of waterproofing, it’s still worth packing a lightweight waterproof jacket, as storms can still roll in.

-• Rainy season: It’s worth bringing a poncho to wear around camp, which can double up for protecting your bike and its drivetrain from rusting at night.
+- Rainy season tips: It’s worth bringing a poncho to wear around camp, which can double up for protecting your bike and its drivetrain from rusting at night.
 For the most part, the mountains drain well, but we’ve marked potential mud-clay trouble spots on routes that stick to the valleys.
 Rule of thumb: if it’s an area famous for pottery, it’s probably going to be bad!
 Storm systems aside, rains mostly come in the late afternoon or at night, so they don’t tend to get in the way of enjoying your days in the saddle.
 The rainy season has its charms, including epic skies, storm racing, and the chance to forage for mushrooms.
 The mountains can feel cold in the rainy season due to ambient humidity, so I recommend packing some extra layers.
 Mushrooms are most plentiful from July to September, though the season can extend into October and even November too.
 Check out Oaxacan mushroom guru Osvaldo Sandoval’s Instagram for ideas and inspiration.

-• El Día de Muertos: Consider timing your trip around Oaxaca’s famous festival and ceremony, held in early November.
+- El Día de Muertos: Consider timing your trip around Oaxaca’s famous festival and ceremony, held in early November.
 Book accommodation in advance though, as the city is especially busy at that time of year and in the week leading up to it.
-Nearby Mitla and San Agustín Etla and also known to be interesting destinations for El Día de Muertos, and less commercialised than the city scene.
+Nearby Mitla and San Agustín Etla and also known to be interesting destinations for El Día de Muertos, and are less commercialised than the city scene.

 What bike?